vladipooh/csvconverter/README.md

-# csvconverter
+# Avalara Tax CSV To WooCommerce Converter
-CSV converter windows desktop app with Python TKinter.
-CSV Source from Avalara to Woocommerce
+a Windows desktop application using Python and Tkinter that converts CSV files sourced from Avalara into a format that is ready to be imported into WooCommerce.